opendoc-tree/JavaInterviewQuestion/README.md

 No, we cannot override main method of java because a static method cannot be overridden.
 See this example: https://github.com/dipakongit/javaprog/blob/master/src/static_method_cannot_be_overridden.java

 ### What is Singleton Class
-a singleton class is a class that have only one object.
+a singleton class is a class that can have only one object.

 **Example**: - https://github.com/dipakongit/JavaInterviewQuestion/blob/master/src/singleton_class.java